-Nissan uses the common transparent process worldwide when sourcing suppliers.
-It provides a wide variety of opportunities for other companies to do business with it, regardless of their nationality, size or history with the company.
+Nissan uses a common, transparent process and criteria worldwide when sourcing suppliers, and provides a wide variety of opportunities for other companies to do business with it, regardless of their nationality, size or history with the company.
 When making selections, the relevant Nissan divisions meet together to examine from a range of perspectives the proposals received from suppliers.
-Nissan explains its result of decision to every supplier that has taken part in the sourcing process as part of a thoroughly fair, impartial and transparent system.
+Nissan explains its decision to every supplier that has taken part in the sourcing process, as part of a thoroughly fair, impartial and transparent system.

-Nissan and Renault have produced a booklet, The Renault-Nissan Purchasing Way, outlining the important values and processes to be adhered to when doing business.
+Transactions with suppliers are based on the three values of trust (work fairly, impartially and professionally), respect (honor commitments, liabilities and responsibilities) and transparency (be open, frank and clear), which are important to the Alliance.
+Nissan and Renault have produced a booklet, The Renault-Nissan Purchasing Way, outlining the values and processes the Alliance sees as important when doing business.
 This booklet has been shared with the tier-1 suppliers of Renault and Nissan since 2006.

 More information can be found in the CSR Library.